 Click here to read entire document.

-The maximum cable length that can be utilised by a GPS antenna is dependant on the gain of the antenna and the quality of the coax cable utilised.
+The maximum cable length that can be utilized by a GPS antenna is dependant on the gain of the antenna and the quality of the coax cable utilized.

 The length of the cable and the type of cable, can affect the dynamic range of any GPS device.
 The dynamic range is essentially the range of signal levels over which it can operate.
 The low end of the range is governed by its sensitivity.
 While at the high end, it is governed by its overload or strong signal handling performance

 Cable type GPS Source Part Number LMR240 CA240 LMR400 CA400 RG8 C8

 Times Microwave is a company that makes high-performance cable.
 They have a great tool to help you calculate your cable length.

 A GPS device relies on the radio signals sent by the GNSS network situated in earth's orbit.
 But the GPS signal is very weak.
 The accuracy of GPS depends on the GPS signal strength that may degrade due to several reasons - one of them being the walls of buildings.
 Since the GPS signal is too weak to penetrate buildings, in order to use a GPS server or device indoors the signal has to be received outside and then amplified and rebroadcast inside.